jhalterman/lyra/README.md

 ## Introduction

 Dealing with failure is a fact of life in distributed systems.
-Lyra is a [RabbitMQ](http://www.rabbitmq.com/) client that embraces failure, helping you achieve high availability in your services by automatically recovering AMQP resources such as connections, channels and consumers when server or network failures occur.
+Lyra is a [RabbitMQ](http://www.rabbitmq.com/) client that embraces failure, helping you achieve high availability in your services by automatically recovering AMQP resources such as connections, channels and consumers when various [failure scenarios][failure-scenarios] occur.
 Lyra also supports automatic invocation retries, and exposes a simple, lightweight API built around the [Java AMQP client](http://www.rabbitmq.com/java-client.html) library.

 ## Setup